 How to Install WordPress Manually

-It is not necessary to manually install WordPress as it can be quickly installed via QuickInstall, however, if you are having trouble with this method, this article will cover the steps needed to install WordPress manually.
+It is unnecessary to install WordPress manually as it can be quickly installed via Softaculous; however, if you want a more technical option, this article will cover the steps needed to install WordPress manually.

 Step 1: Download WordPress

 - Download the WordPress package to your local computer from https://wordpress.org/download/.

 - Unzip the downloaded file to a folder on your local computer.